The 6 Time Management Personality Style Type

 Perfectionist Plus™ types thrive on details and an endless pursuit to ‘get things right’.
 As such, they have very high personal standards.
 They believe that they should be able to do nearly everything themselves and do it all well.
 They may be overly concerned about other’s approval and often have difficulty saying “No” to the requests of others for their time.

 Impulsive™ Time Management types love to leap but may forget to look first.
 Enjoying the rush of adrenaline, they would rather act spontaneously than follow a pre-set plan.
 However, lack of planning, or diminishing its importance, can result in missed deadlines and letting others down.
-Impulsives tend to get bored easily and can find routine and maintenance tasks distasteful.
-Impulsives run into trouble when the feed their impulses more often than finishing tasks.
+Impulsive types tend to get bored easily and can find routine and maintenance tasks distasteful.
+Impulsive types run into trouble when they react quickly to feed their impulses more often than pressing pause which allows them to focus on finishing tasks.

-How Impulsive Time Management Personality Types Can Manage Time More Effectively: It’s helpful for Impulsives™ to gain perspective by looking at the bigger picture in order to make better decisions.
+It’s helpful for Impulsives™ to gain perspective by looking at the bigger picture in order to make better decisions.
 They will benefit from longer-term planning, routine reviews, and daily targets that allow time for spontaneity.
-Posting mantras, intentions and reminders of their overall goals will often help remind them to stay focused on their highest priorities.
+Posting mantras, intentions, and reminders of their overall goals will often help remind them to stay focused on their highest priorities.

-Cliff Hangers™ believe that they work most effectively when under the pressure of a deadline.
+The Cliff Hanger™ style type believes that they work most effectively when under the pressure of a deadline.
 They like having an adrenaline rush which helps them focus, but when they run their deadlines with this approach this often doesn’t leave enough time to check work thoroughly or to handle things that might go wrong.
-Waiting to start until the last moment often causes added stress, tension and even missed deadlines.
+Waiting to start until the last moment often causes added stress, tension, and even missed deadlines.

-How Cliff Hanger Time Management Personality Types Can Manage Time More Effectively: Cliff Hangers™ need to monitor their time to better estimate how long things really take to complete.
+How Cliff Hanger’s can manage time more effectively.
+Cliff Hangers™ need to monitor their time to better estimate how long things really take to complete.
 They will benefit by identifying their highest priorities and scheduling earlier start dates for those tasks.
 If they still choose to procrastinate, it should be on the less significant priorities.

 How To Effectively Manage Your Time